mishurov/applets/README.rst

     :alt: tray applets screenshot
     :align: center

-**Volume applet** uses official python binding to alsa (python-pyalsa) http://www.alsa-project.org/ instead of python-alsaaudio, where you have to recreate every time mixer to get real volume value (not cached one).
+**Volume applet** uses gtk2 and official python binding to alsa (python-pyalsa) http://www.alsa-project.org/ instead of python-alsaaudio, where you have to recreate every time mixer to get real volume value (not cached one).
+Reload mixer necessary when sink is changed, for example after bluetooth headphones connect.

-**Keyboard applet** uses ctypes and xcb http://xcb.freedesktop.org/ with xkb extension http://www.x.org/wiki/XKB/ (enabled by default on most systems).
+**Keyboard applet** uses gtk2, ctypes and xcb http://xcb.freedesktop.org/ with xkb extension http://www.x.org/wiki/XKB/ (enabled by default on most systems).
 I don't use xpyb, because it too old and some people claims that it has memory leaks.
 Text rendered with Cairo.

 WM Daemon
 =========

 .. image:: https://dl.dropboxusercontent.com/u/20988720/github/applets/maximus.png
-    :alt: tray applets screenshot
+    :alt: feh screenshot
     :align: center

 1. Acts as **Maximus**.
 On every "maximize" event undecorates window and turns on decorations when window being restored.